rhysd/vim-startuptime/README.md

 Download an executable from [a release page](https://github.com/rhysd/vim-startuptime/releases).

-If you want to install the HEAD of this repository, please run following command.
+If you want to install the latest stable version, please run following command.
 Go toolchain is necessary for running the command.

 ```
-$ go get github.com/rhysd/vim-startuptime
+$ go install github.com/rhysd/vim-startuptime@latest
 ```